Article 35(1) says that you must do a DPIA where a type of processing is likely to result in a high risk to the rights and freedoms of individuals:

 However, in some cases you may decide that your intended use of innovative technology requires a DPIA without any other factors.
 As controller, if no mandatory obligation applies, you are responsible for assessing whether your intended processing is ‘likely to result in high risk’.

-The GDPR does not define the concept of a legal or similarly significant effect.
+The UK GDPR does not define the concept of a legal or similarly significant effect.
 However, Article 29 working-party guidelines on this phrase in the context of profiling provisions give some further guidance.

 In short, it is something that has a noticeable impact on an individual and can significantly affect their circumstances, behaviour or choices.